Suo Pavlichenko: Reception

 Kana Hanazawa voices Suo in Japanese.

-Early impressions from Darker than Black: Gemini of the Meteor led to the media to call Suo moe due to her innocent characterization.
-Nevertheless, Carlo Santos from Anime News Network praised the dynamic between the series premiere' involving Suo's daily life with the more dramatic events that happen from her point of view, while Theron Martin said that she makes a good addition to the series due to how her lively world changes upon meeting Contractors.
+Early impressions from Darker than Black: Gemini of the Meteor led the media to call Suo moe due to her innocent characterization.
+Nevertheless, Carlo Santos from Anime News Network praised the dynamic between the series premiere involving Suo's daily life with the more dramatic events that happen from her point of view, while Theron Martin said that she makes a good addition to the series due to how her lively world changes upon meeting Contractors.
 Screen Rant also listed Suo as the second best character from Darker than Black behind Hei due to her dynamic with the previous lead and growth across Gemini of the Meteor.
 In a poll by Anime News Network, readers voted Suo and Shion as one of the best twins ever seen in manga and anime.
-Fandom Post noted that Suo's traits involving her Contractor powers, pet possessed by Mao and sequences during fights might bother the audience who believe her to be a magical girl, she is instead, her role in the series, interaction with Hei and fight scenes instead make her come across as a suitable character.
+Fandom Post noted that Suo's traits involving her Contractor powers, pet possessed by Mao, and sequences during fights might bother the audience who believe her to be a magical girl, she is instead, her role in the series, interaction with Hei and fight scenes instead make her come across as a suitable character.
 While compared with the magical girl Utena Tenjou from Revolutionary Girl Utena based on her usage of powers, About.com found her characterization as unique among Contractors as she retains the memories of a typical teenage girl in contrast to other Contractors.
 My Reviewer found the action sequences involving Suo's weaponry appealing based on the way it is animated but still felt them to be out of place when compared with other powers seen across the series.
-She was also present in the Anime Saimoe Tournament from 2010 where the people voted the most appealing moe characters.
+Suo was also present in the Anime Saimoe Tournament from 2010 where the audience voted the most appealing moe characters.